StephenSorriaux/kazoo/docs/basic_usage.rst

     zk.add_listener(my_listener)

-When using the :class:`kazoo.recipe.lock.Lock` or creating ephemeral nodes, its highly recommended to add a state listener so that your program can properly deal with connection interruptions or a Zookeeper session loss.
+When using the :class:`kazoo_sasl.recipe.lock.Lock` or creating ephemeral nodes, its highly recommended to add a state listener so that your program can properly deal with connection interruptions or a Zookeeper session loss.

 Understanding Kazoo States
 --------------------------

-The :class:`~kazoo.protocol.states.KazooState` object represents several states the client transitions through.
-The current state of the client can always be determined by viewing the :attr:`~kazoo.client.KazooClient.state` property.
+The :class:`~kazoo_sasl.protocol.states.KazooState` object represents several states the client transitions through.
+The current state of the client can always be determined by viewing the :attr:`~kazoo_sasl.client.KazooClient.state` property.
 The possible states are:

 - LOST
 - CONNECTED
 - SUSPENDED

-When a :class:`~kazoo.client.KazooClient` instance is first created, it is in the `LOST` state.
+When a :class:`~kazoo_sasl.client.KazooClient` instance is first created, it is in the `LOST` state.
 After a connection is established it transitions to the `CONNECTED` state.
 If any connection issues come up or if it needs to connect to a different Zookeeper cluster node, it will transition to `SUSPENDED` to let